leandro-santi/rick-and-morty-app/README.md

 - A character list with initial details.
 - A character detail screen with some information.
-- A character search screen with text filters.
+- A character search screen with filters.

 ## Development